-- 86. (1) A person who makes a request for access to or correction of personal information under false pretences, commits an offence. - (2) A person who wilfully makes a false statement to mislead or attempts to mislead the Commissioner in the performance of his functions under this Act, commits an offence.
+- 88. (1) A person who makes a request for access to or correction of personal information under false pretences, commits an offence. - (2) A person who wilfully makes a false statement to mislead or attempts to mislead the Commissioner in the performance of his functions under this Act, commits an offence.

-Failure to comply with an order

-87. A person who fails to comply with an order of the Commissioner, commits an offence.
+Failure to comply with an order 89.
+A person who fails to comply with an order of the Commissioner, commits an offence.

-Violation of whistle-blowing provisions 88.
-A person who contravenes the provisions of section 98, commits an offence.
+Violation of whistleblowing provisions 90.
+A person who contravenes the provisions of section 99, commits an offence.

-Offence for not complying with mandatory code of conduct

-89. Where a person to whom a mandatory code of conduct applies under section 73 fails to comply with such mandatory code of conduct, he commits an offence.
+Offence for not complying with mandatory code of conduct 91.
+Where a person to whom a mandatory code of conduct applies under section 74 fails to comply with such mandatory code of conduct, he commits an offence.

-Contravention of
+Contravention of Act

-- 90. (1) A person who wilfully discloses personal information in contravention of this Act, commits an offence. - (2) A person who wilfully maintains a personal information bank that contravenes this Act, commits an offence.
+- 92. (1) A person who wilfully discloses personal information in contravention of this Act, commits an offence. - (2) A person who collects, stores or disposes of personal information in a manner that contravenes this Act commits an offence.